 Each month, we give you a roundup of the highlights in national and local news relevant to social justice topics.
-Our goal is to let the stories spark productive conversations about race, gender or any trait that can divide people.
+Our goal is to let the stories spark productive conversations that can help create change.

 As Domestic Violence Awareness Month comes to an end, our Domestic Violence Services spotlight will culminate with Jennifer Miller.
 Miller works as a House Manager and SAIL Specialist at Our Place, which delivers our vital domestic violence services (DVS) to St. Clair and Blount counties.
 In the video below, she talks about the need the YWCA fills in rural communities.

 Rebecca Harkless is a second year AmeriCorps member serving in the YWCA Central Alabama’s Social Justice Department.
 In her service, Rebecca co-facilitates Heritage Panel trainings in area high schools and middle schools.
 She has also been on staff for Anytown Alabama.

 Sunday night.
 Sunday night football.
 Washington Redskins versus the Dallas Cowboys.

 In continuing our recognition of Domestic Violence Awareness Month by highlighting our domestic violence services (DVS) and our DVS staff members who assist in making these vital services available to our community, today we are spotlighting Carolyn Muhammad, SAIL (Special Assessment, Intervention & Liaison) Specialist and Victims Support Group Facilitator.

 For me and so many others this is not just about a race for the cure for both issues.
 This is about the conversation of breast cancer and domestic violence awareness in the month of October becoming a full conversation that impacts, encourages and educates while eradicating the SILENCE that leaves women vulnerable to both domestic violence and diseases like breast cancer.